 Salt Lake City

-DGA has consulted for BSC and Merit, who make endoscopic retrograde cholangio-pancreatography (ERCP) products.
+DGA has consulted for Boston Scientific and Merit Medical, which make endoscopic retrograde cholangiopancreatography (ERCP) products.
 He is also an author of references cited in this topic.

 Professor of Medicine